Mariano Jaimez Tarifa

 Scene flow is defined as the dense or semi-dense motion field of a scene between different instants of time with respect to a static or moving camera.
 The potential applications of scene flow in the field of robotics are numerous: autonomous navigation and manipulation in dynamic environments, pose estimation or SLAM refinement, human-robot interaction or segmentation from motion are a few examples.
 Moreover, its usefulness goes beyond robotics and it can even be applied for human motion analysis and motion capture, virtual and augmented reality or driving assistance.

-PD-Flow: In this work, me and my coauthors present the first dense real-time scene flow algorithm for RGB-D cameras.
-It imposes brightness constancy and geometric consistency of the solution, and is implemented on a GPU to achieve a high temporal performance.
+PD-Flow: In this work we present the first dense real-time scene flow algorithm for RGB-D cameras.
+It aligns photometric and geometric data, and is implemented on GPU to achieve a high frame rate.

 MC-Flow: Here we address the problem of joint segmentation and motion estimation.
-We propose smooth piecewise segmentation that provides more realistic results than traditional sharp segmentations.
+We propose a smooth piecewise segmentation strategy that provides more realistic results than traditional sharp segmentations.

 Code: PD-Flow (GitHub)

 Code: MC-Flow not available

 For depth cameras: It runs in real-time (30 Hz - 60 Hz) on a single CPU core.

 For 2D laser scanners: It needs about 1 millisecond to be computed on a single CPU core.